TobiasSeiler1604/E-LIF-E-2.0/README.md

 **Problem**
 > 🚧 Describe the real-world problem your application solves.
 (Not HOW, but WHAT)

-💡 In a busy life style, the users don't have much time to track their in the making daily habits.
-This causes them not having an overview on their daily habit goals.
+💡 Example: In a busy lifestyle, individuals often lack a simple, consolidated way to track and assess their daily wellness habits (e.g., sleep, stress, water, exercise).
+This lack of immediate feedback makes it difficult to maintain awareness, identify patterns, and make necessary adjustments to achieve their health and habit goals.

 **Scenario**
 > 🚧 Describe when and how a user will use your application

-💡  E-life(e) helps in the part of the problem where users, by answering quick and easy questions on their habits, automatically generate a daily/weekly clear overview..
+💡 Example: The E-lif(e) Tracker is designed for quick, end-of-day use.
+The user runs the application from the console, is prompted with quick questions about their day's habits, and, upon completion, automatically generates a clear status report with a personalized wellness score and actionable advice.
+This provides an immediate, clear overview without complex setup or extensive data entry.

 **User stories:**
-1. As a user, I want to track my daily habits.
+1. As a user, I want to track my daily habits by answering simple, quick questions.
-2. As a user, I want to select options for answers.
+2. As a user, I want to select from predefined options (e.g., good/medium/bad) or input simple numeric values for answers.
-3. As a user, I want to be reminded of my goals
+3. As a user, I want a daily status report that gives advice based on my input
-4. As a user, As a user, I want an overview to be created and saved.
+4. As a user, I want the history of my daily reports to be saved so I can view my progress over time.

-**Use cases:**
-- Show Menu (from `menu.txt`)
-- Create Order (choose pizzas)
-- Show Current Order and Total
-- Print Invoice (to `invoice_xxx.txt`)

 ---